tandejun/RegSetWatch/README.md

 ## Forwarding Logs to the Server (Python)

-1. Copy the exported certificate (from the setup section) into the same folder as your Python script.
+1. Copy the exported certificate into the same folder as your Python script.